-ACH Universal can create an ACH Return from from many sources.
+ACH Universal can easily create an ACH Return File from an ACH File.

-This help page contains instructions if you are receiving an ACH file and need to create returns based on a subset (hopefully small) of them.
+This help page contains instructions if you are receiving an ACH file and need to create an ACH Return file.
+If your data is already in Excel or a csv file - follow our template and mappings.

 To create ACH Return files you need the Enterprise platform-Processor edition of ACH Universal.